Is Lubricant Pregnancy-Safe?

 Lubricants are absolutely safe in pregnancy and can ease painful intercourse, but not all are created equal.
 Pregnancy increases blood flow to the vagina and can lead to increased vaginal sensitivity.
 When choosing a lubricant, look for one that is water- based and free of parabens and glycerin.
 These chemicals can not only increase irritation, but in some studies have been shown to increase risk for vaginal infections, including yeast.

 The best lubricants for use during pregnancy are those that are iso-osmotic, which means they match the healthy conditions of the vagina—they don't add or subtract anything, nor disrupt the vaginal pH.
 At Natalist, we created The Lube to be just that, with a clean, frictionless consistency that preserves fun and intimacy, without unwanted side-effects.
+As with all medical devices and supplements, we recommend you talk to your doctor before use to ensure this is the right product for you.

 What should you look for, and avoid, in a TTC lube?